-

 Projects located in the continental United States (unless led by an Indigenous community)

-Projects not centered on economic impact
+Projects that are not centered on sustainable economic development through climbing

 Research, academic projects, conferences, or white papers